- verapamil hydrochloride

 Reporting of suspected adverse reactions

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
-Healthcare professionals are asked to report any suspected adverse reactions via the yellow card scheme at: www.mhra.gov.uk/yellowcard.
+Healthcare professionals are asked to report any suspected adverse reactions via the yellow card scheme at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.

 The therapeutic measures to be taken depend on the point in time at which verapamil was taken and the type and severity of intoxication symptoms.
-In intoxication with large amounts of slow release preparations such as Vera-Til SR 240 mg tablets, it should be noted that the release of the active drug and the absorption in the intestine may take more than 48 hours.
+In intoxication with large amounts of slow-release preparations (Vera-Til SR tablets), it should be noted that the release of the active drug and the absorption in the intestine may take more than 48 hours.
 Verapamil hydrochloride cannot be removed by haemodialysis.
 Depending on the time of ingestion, it should be taken into account that there may be some lumps of incompletely dissolved tablets along the entire length of the gastro-intestinal tract, which function as active drug depots.

 General measures to be taken: Gastric lavage with the usual precautions, even later than 12 hours after ingestion, if no gastrointestinal motility (peristaltic sounds) is detectable.
-Where intoxication by Verapamil 240 mg and 120 mg is suspected, extensive elimination measures are indicated, such as induced vomiting, removal of the contents of the stomach and the small intestine under endoscopy, intestinal lavage, laxative, high enemas.
+Where intoxication by Vera-Til SR tablets is suspected, extensive elimination measures are indicated, such as induced vomiting, removal of the contents of the stomach and the small intestine under endoscopy, intestinal lavage, laxative, high enemas.
 The usual intensive resuscitation measures apply, such as extrathoracic heart massage, respiration, defibrillation and/or pacemaker therapy.

 Specific measures to be taken: Elimination of cardiodepressive effects, hypotension or bradycardia.
 The specific antidote is calcium, e.g. 10-20 ml of a 10% calcium gluconate solution administered intravenously (2.25-4.5 mmol), repeated if necessary or given as a continuous drip infusion (e.g. 5 mmol/hour).